Last Updated on April 3, 2022 by Rei Garnet

 You can start giving your rabbits asparagus at 12 weeks old.
 Just make sure that you go slow at first.

-Also, you should only incorporate one vegetable at a time so that you’ll know if certain fruits are causing digestive problems to your rabbits.
+Also, you should only incorporate one vegetable at a time so that you’ll know if certain vegetables are causing digestive problems.

-Here’s a table to guide you on how much you should feed your rabbits as it gets older.
+Here’s a table to guide you on how much you should feed your bunnies as they get older.

 |7 weeks to|